 Under dirty float, the government or the central bank of a country intervenes to change the equation of demand and supply.
 They do so by purposefully buying or selling their own currency.
 This intervention leads to an artificial or controlled change in demand and/or supply of the currency.
-For example, when the government of a country buys its own currency from the foreign exchange market, it is creating additional demand for its currency.
-Likewise, when the government sells its currency in the foreign exchange, it is creating additional supply for its currency.
+For example, when the government of a country buys its own currency from the foreign exchange market, it creates additional demand for its currency.
+Likewise, when the government sells its currency in foreign exchange, it creates an additional supply of its currency.

 The Need for Government Intervention

 For example, if the value of the Chinese currency falls down sharply, Chinese businessmen will need more and more of their currency to exchange it for a unit of US dollars.
-The same product from the US which China used to import for say, 100 Renminbi will now cost it say, 150 Renminbi.
-Chinese businessmen will make losses as a result and the economy as a whole will suffer.
+The same product from the US that China used to import for, say, 100 Renminbi will now cost it, say, 150 Renminbi.
+Chinese businessmen will make losses as a result, and the economy as a whole will suffer.
 As a result, government intervention becomes critical to restore the situation and save the economy.

 Using Dirty Float to Advance Economic Interests

 Under dirty float, however, the government interferes routinely and not just under extreme situations.
-It interferes frequently to advance its economic interests.
+It frequently interferes to advance its economic interests.
 For example, if the US government wants to invite investment from foreign sources, it may sell a huge volume of its currency in the foreign exchange market.
-As a result, the value of US currency will fall down and it will become cheaper for foreign companies to invest in the US.
-Also, imports from the US will also become cheaper for foreign countries which will translate into more business for domestic industries.
+As a result, the value of the US currency will fall down, and it will become cheaper for foreign companies to invest in the US.
+Also, imports from the US will become cheaper for foreign countries, translating into more business for domestic industries.
 This way, governments use dirty float to advance their economic interests.

 Under Dirty Float, is it Devaluation or Depreciation?

-To describe the loss in the value of a currency, we often use Devaluation and Depreciation.
+We often use Devaluation and Depreciation to describe the loss in the value of a currency.
 But it is not correct to use them interchangeably.
-Under dirty float, if a currency loses its value, the correct term to use is depreciation.
+Under dirty float, if a currency loses its value, depreciation is the correct term to use.
 It is so because depreciation signifies a loss in value because of the forces of supply and demand.
 Even if the government purposefully depreciates a currency, it does so by changing the equation of demand and supply.
 Moreover, it may remain a temporary phenomenon till the demand-supply equilibrium gets back to normal.

-Of course, both this happens because of the interference by the Government or the Central Banking Regulator.
+Of course, both of these happen because of the interference by the Government or the Central Banking Regulator.
 However, the key difference is the time horizon.
-Depreciation is a temporary intervention, whereas Devaluation is a permanent measure used to ease out the economic conditions or to improve the econmoic interests.
+Depreciation is a temporary intervention.
+Whereas Devaluation is a permanent measure used to ease out the economic conditions or to improve economic interests.